YuxinSUN89/A-SIMPLE-TRADING-BOT/README.md

 # ALPACA-TRADING-BOT
 This a trading bot based on Alpaca API.
+This is an simple trading strategy that buys stocks when fast moving average excceeds slow moving average, and liquidate position when fast moving average goes below slow moving average.
+Make sure you add your own indicators and signals.

 Use the package manager pip to install.
 ## Installation
 ```bash